multidis/rough_volatility/README.md

 - Only the Matlab version of the neural network implementations have been optimised for speed.
 Thus this is the recommended version (although they are all fast).

 ## Main references
-1. Rømer, S.E., Historical analysis of rough volatility models to the SPX market, ???
+1. Rømer, S.E., Historical analysis of rough volatility models to the SPX market, Working paper, available at https://ssrn.com/abstract=3678235, 2020.
 2. Heston, S.L., A Closed-Form Solution for Options with Stochastic Volatility with Applications to Bond and Currency Options.
 Rev. Financ.
 Stud., 1993, 6(2), 327-343.
 3. El Euch, O., Gatheral, J. and Rosenbaum, M., Roughening Heston.
 Risk, May 2019, pp. 84-89.
 4. Bayer, C., Friz, P. and Gatheral, J., Pricing under rough volatility.
 Quant.
 Finance, 2016, 16(6), 887-904.
 5. Horvath, B., Muguruza, A. and Tomas, M., Deep Learning Volatility: A deep neural network perspective on pricing and calibration in (rough) volatility models.
-Working Paper, available at https://ssrn.com/abstract=3322085 (accessed 31 July 2020), 2019.
+Working paper, available at https://ssrn.com/abstract=3322085 (accessed 31 July 2020), 2019.

 ## External packages and libraries
 The following external packages and libraries are included in the project: